Apoptosis: Caspase-independent apoptotic pathway

 There also exists a caspase-independent apoptotic pathway that is mediated by AIF (apoptosis-inducing factor).

 Apoptosis model in amphibians

-Amphibian frog Xenopus laevis serves as an ideal model system for the study of the mechanisms of apoptosis.
-In fact, iodine and thyroxine also stimulate the spectacular apoptosis of the cells of the larval gills, tail and fins in amphibians metamorphosis, and stimulate the evolution of their nervous system transforming the aquatic, vegetarian tadpole into the terrestrial, carnivorous frog.
+The frog Xenopus laevis serves as an ideal model system for the study of the mechanisms of apoptosis.
+In fact, iodine and thyroxine also stimulate the spectacular apoptosis of the cells of the larval gills, tail and fins in amphibian's metamorphosis, and stimulate the evolution of their nervous system transforming the aquatic, vegetarian tadpole into the terrestrial, carnivorous frog.